 If a child plays on a team in a league that travels around the country, they can expect to pay even more in travel expenses (flights, gas, food, hotels, etc).

 Club soccer in the U.S. runs on a pay-to-play model, contrary to most European clubs.
 Throughout Europe, kids do not have to pay much to play club soccer.

-The academies are often run by professional clubs, and they train players from an early age.
-The goal of academy club soccer is to develop players for the professional pipeline.
+Professional clubs often run academies and train players from an early age.
+Academy club soccer aims to develop players for the professional pipeline.

-Ultimately, clubs in Europe are funded by the overseeing professional club as well as sponsors.
+Ultimately, European clubs are funded by the overseeing professional club and sponsors.

 - Clubs outreach to local businesses and potential donors to get sponsors who will donate to the club in exchange for advertisement (on uniforms, at the field, etc).

 In the United States, sponsors are not as common for youth clubs.
 Furthermore, most youth clubs were not part of professional pipelines until more recently (MLS Next and some NWSL clubs).